-10 Common Small Business Tax Deductions
+How Do Business Tax Deductions Work?

 Advertising and Marketing Expenses

 Whether you call it advertising, marketing or promotion, you can deduct expenses that help you bring in new customers and keep existing clientele.
 You can also deduct costs for keeping your name before the public, like advertising that encourages people to contribute to nonprofits.

-You can deduct the costs of purchasing necessary reference materials, as well as computer hardware and software.
-It's no longer necessary to depreciate these items as long the cost isn't more than $2500.
+You can deduct the costs of purchasing necessary reference materials as well as computer hardware and software.
+It's no longer necessary to depreciate these items as long the cost isn't more than $2,500.

-Use of Your Car/Truck for Business Purposes
+Use of a Car or Truck for Business Purposes

 You can deduct expenses related to business use of your vehicle using the IRS standard mileage rate or by deducting actual expenses.